|

 TRAGEDY OF WAR

-10 Platoon came across a women outside her house,
+village.
+10 Platoon came across a women outside her

-she was in a terrible state, crying and gesturing to
+house, she was in a terrible state, crying and

-a partly collapsed bunker.
-A brief search by members
+gesturing to a partly collapsed bunker.
+A brief

-of 10 platoon resulted in a young male around 15
+search by members of 10 platoon resulted in a young

-Still crying, the women refused to leave and kept
+physical injury.
+Still crying, the women refused to

-from wrapping up the body of her dead daughter and
+the mother apart from wrapping up the body of her

 G. Johnson wrote